 You will need your paychecks and other documents from your employer to determine the amount of wages, benefits, and other perks of your job that you lost while you were off work recovering from your injuries.
 You may also need the assistance of an economic expert if you will be off work in the future, need to make a career change, or are permanently disabled.

-At The Injury & Disability Law Center, we have extensive experience conducting investigations into car accidents and collecting the evidence needed to hold the negligent driver accountable.
+At The Injury and Disability Law Center, we have extensive experience conducting investigations into car accidents and collecting the evidence needed to hold the negligent driver accountable.
 To learn about how we can assist you, call our Roswell office to schedule your free consultation today.